 Now rooted in Durham’s historic Hayti District, we are carrying out our mission through:

-Martial arts and trauma-informed leadership development programs
+Healing Through Play and trauma-informed leadership development

-Creative justice through art and storytelling
+Creative justice through art, memory, and storytelling

-Spiritual formation
+Spiritual formation shaped by the margins

-Our focus is on unlearning and relearning Jesus on the margins while embracing the rich tapestry of history, voices, and identities that have shaped the Black community in the South.
+Our focus is on unlearning and relearning Jesus through the lens of those on the margins, while honoring the rich tapestry of history, voices, and identities that continue to shape Black life in the South.

-This is just the beginning.
+And this is only the beginning.

 → Learn more about our pilgrimage to Durham